 In 1911 the National Insurance Act was passed.
 All employers and employees made contributions to a fund.
 If a worker was ill he was entitled to free treatment by a doctor.
 (Normally you had to pay and it was expensive).
 If he could not work because of illness the worker was given a small amount of money to live on.
 However, his family were not entitled to free medical treatment.

 From 1911 workers in certain trades such as building and shipbuilding who frequently had periods of unemployment all contributed to a fund.
 If unemployed they could claim a small amount of money for a maximum of 15 weeks in any year.
 Again it was hardly generous but in 1920 the scheme was extended to most (not all) workers.

 By 1912 most people had Saturday afternoon off work.
-However shop workers were usually forced to work all day Saturday.
+However, shop workers were usually forced to work all day on Saturday.
 An act of 1912 compensated them by stating they must have half a day off during the week.

 The Labour Party won a general election in 1945 by a landslide and Clement Attlee (1883-1967) became prime minister until 1951.
 Labour set about introducing a welfare state.
-By the National Insurance Act of 1946 everyone was entitled to unemployment benefit, sickness benefit, old age pensions and widows pensions.
+By the National Insurance Act of 1946 everyone was entitled to unemployment benefits, sickness benefits, old-age pensions, and widows pensions.
 The National Health Service was introduced in 1948.
 (Many of the ideas for the welfare state were laid out by a Liberal named William Beveridge 1879-1963).